traso03/freeCodeCamp/Scientific Computing with Python/Budget App/README.md

 This is the boilerplate for the Budget App project.
 Instructions for building your project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/budget-app

 Replit project: https://replit.com/@traso03/boilerplate-budget-app

+This is not a working solution, there are only python files.
+See replit for the working one.